Guides

 Installation of PV plants usually takes vast tracks of land, something which India doesn’t have in abundance.

-Furthermore, India’s power grid is not modernized enough, so the county has resorted to focusing on rooftop solar power systems.
+On top of that, India’s power grid is not modernized enough, so the country has resorted to focusing on rooftop solar power systems.

 But despite those few drawbacks, experts suggest that India should make solar power the dominant component because it’s ‘densely’ populated.